-The output of the U.S. economy, measured by GDP, is expected to increase by 2.4% per year between 2013 and 2040 in the Reference case.
+The output of the U.S. economy, measured by GDP, is expected to increase by 2.2% per year between 2015 and 2040 in the Reference case.
 Two key factors help explain the growth in GDP: the growth rate of nonfarm employment and the rate of productivity change associated with employment.
-As Table 2.1 indicates, in the Reference case, real GDP grows by 2.6% per year from 2015-25 and 2.3% from 2025-40, the last fifteen years of the forecast.
-Both the high and low macroeconomic growth cases show roughly 0.5-percentage-point differences in growth as compared with the Reference case.
-Non-farm employment shows higher growth from 2013-2015 and then returns to its long-run trend growth of 0.8%.
-In the High and Low Growth cases, nonfarm employment growth differs by 0.2 percentage points compared with the Reference case growth of 0.8% from 2013 to 2040, reaching 1.0% and 0.6% in the High Growth and Low Growth cases, respectively.
-In the Reference case, productivity (measured as output per hour in nonfarm businesses) grows by 2.0% from 2013 to 2040 showing similar growth to that experienced during the previous 30 years.
-Business fixed investment as a share of nominal GDP is expected to grow over the last 10 years of the projection.
-The resulting growth in the capital stock and the technology base of that capital stock helps to sustain productivity growth of 2.0% from 2013 to 2040.
+As Table 2.1 indicates, in the Reference case, real GDP grows by 2.6% per year from 2015-20, 2.2% from 2020-30, and 2.1% from 2030 to 2040.
+Both the High and Low Economic Growth cases differ by 0.6 percentage points compared with the Reference case from 2015 to 2040.
+Non-farm employment shows higher growth from 2015-20 in the Reference case and then returns to its long-run trend growth of 0.7% from 2015-40.
+In the High Economic Growth case, nonfarm employment growth differs by 0.3 percentage points compared with the Reference case growth of 0.7% from 2015 to 2040, while the Low Economic Growth case differs by only 0.1%, reaching 1.0% and 0.6% in the High Economic Growth and Low Economic Growth cases, respectively.
+In the Reference case, productivity (measured as output per hour in nonfarm business) grows by 1.7% from 2015 to 2040, showing slower growth as compared to the 1.9% growth experienced from 1980 to 2015.
+Nominal business fixed investment as a share of nominal GDP is expected to grow over the projection.
+The resulting growth in the capital stock and the technology base of that capital stock helps sustain productivity growth of 1.7% from 2015 to 2040.

-The Census Bureau's middle series population projection is used as a basis for population growth in AEO2014.
-Total population is expected to grow by 0.7% per year between 2013 and 2040, and the share of population over 65 is expected to increase over time.
+The U.S. Census Bureau's middle series population projection is used as a basis for population growth in AEO2016.
+Total population is expected to grow by 0.7% per year between 2015 and 2040, and the share of population over 65 is expected to increase over time.
 However, the share of the labor force in the population over 65 is also projected to increase in the projection period.

-To achieve the Reference case's long-run 2.4% economic growth, there is an anticipated steady growth in labor productivity.
+To achieve the Reference case's long-run 2.2% GDP growth, there is an anticipated steady growth in labor productivity.
 The improvement in labor productivity reflects the positive effects of a growing capital stock as well as technological change over time.
-Nonfarm labor productivity growth is expected to remain between 1.8 and 2.2% throughout of the projection period from 2015 through 2040.
+Nonfarm labor productivity growth is expected to remain between 0.8 and 2.0% throughout the projection period of 2015 to 2040.